Table of Contents

 Yes, speed cameras based on Automatic Number Plate Recognition (ANPR) recognition cameras can instantaneously read number plates and check them against the database of insured vehicles at the Motor Insurance Database (MID).

-What is Period of Own Damage Cover?
+What is the Period of Own Damage Cover?

 An Own Damage, an auto insurance policy, protects you against damage to your vehicle caused by events such as fire, theft, and vandalism.
 An advantage of own-damage car insurance is that there is no requirement to choose long-term comprehensive plans.

-1. Floods, earthquakes, fires, and other natural disasters
+- Floods, earthquakes, fires, and other natural disasters

-2. Vandalism, riots, and terror attacks are examples of unnatural disasters.
+- Vandalism, riots, and terror attacks are examples of unnatural disasters.

-3. In an accident, your automobile or its contents may be damaged.
+- In an accident, your automobile or its contents may be damaged.

-4. Theft or nefarious behavior
+- Theft or nefarious behavior

 Who Pays if Uninsured Driver Hits?

-It provides the safety that guarantees you will be insured even in dire circumstances.
+It provides safety and guarantees you will be insured even in dire circumstances.
 You have the right to sue an uninsured driver who hits you and refuses to pay for your losses.
 Your ultimate success rate is determined by why they didn’t pay you.
 If they don’t have enough money to compensate for your losses, they may declare bankruptcy, which implies you won’t get much of the capital.

 What is Non-Permissive Use?